louwerse/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant Professor in Political Science at Leiden University.
+bio: Associate Professor in Political Science at Leiden University.

 interests:
 - Legislative Politics